 The Trust's Board has reviewed its reserves position and set all schools, and the RET central team, the target of maintaining £200k reserves to mitigate against financial risks.
-The 2021-22 final accounts demonstrate that the Trust's schools have achieved their reserves targets at the end of the 2021-22 financial year.
+The 2022-23 final accounts demonstrate that the Trust's schoolshave, with the exception of St Andrew the Apostle where the lower reserves balance is offset by surpluses elsewhere in the Trust, achieved their reserves targets at the end of the 2022-23 financial year.